flokleiser/nextjs-flo/To-Do.md

     --> https://nextjs.org/learn/dashboard-app/adding-search-and-pagination
     - [x] Visual
     - [ ] Figure out how how to make it functional
+        - [ ] index.js file with all pages + keywords listed
     - [ ] Maybe new page with results?

 - [ ] Fix suspense shit